inSure (SURE) Price Tops $0.0095 on Exchanges

 According to CryptoCompare, “The first idea behind this project is to get rid of the situations where our fellow investors lose their money completely. inSure is designed to provide stability to the crypto world and protect people from their mistakes and from fraudulent activities of others. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as inSure directly using U.S. dollars.
-Investors seeking to trade inSure should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as inSure directly using US dollars.
+Investors seeking to trade inSure should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase inSure using one of the aforementioned exchanges.

 Receive News & Updates for inSure Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for inSure and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.